thatbrguy/nerf-tf2/README.md

 3. Run the training script by running the command `python -m nerf.main.train`

 ### 5.3.
 Evaluation
-Follow the below instructions to launch an evaluation run: (TODO mentioned need saved stuff)
+Follow the below instructions to launch an evaluation run:

+> Note: To use this script, the user must have the saved metadata and model weights from a previous training run.

 1. Follow the procedure mentioned in the common steps section (section 5.1).
 2. Modify the parameters in the configuration file `nerf/params/config.yaml` as per your requirements.